wangmiaothu/wangmiaothu.github.io/_pages/home.md

 Recent research topics are:

 * Video for virtual reality
+* Lighting estimation for augmented reality
 * Computational cinematography
 * Intelligent image/video editing
 * Deep learning-based image/video synthesis

- **I am looking for undergraduate interns to work with me in Graphics and VR/AR.
-If you are interested, please feel free to email me.**
+ **I am looking for undergraduate interns to work with me.
+If interested, please feel free to drop me an email.**

 ***